matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

   generate a new one.
 After generating the object, it is placed in `content` of the new event along with everything from the `content` of the source event.

-`m.forwarded` is an object that contains all the top-level keys of the original event, except for `type`, `content` and `unsigned`.
+`m.forwarded` is an object that contains all the top-level keys of the source event, except for `type`, `content` and `unsigned`.
 The following keys are therefore at least required: